michelfernandez/cove/site/content/english/increase-legal-weight.md

 ---
 title: Increase the legal weight of your e-signature
 description: Enable an e-signature standard with higher legal weight.
 The procedure differs depending on the standard.
-The more uniquely your e-signature can be attributed to you as a person, the higher its legal weig
+Choose between a SES, AES or the QES.
 draft: false
 slug: increase-legal-weight
 # opengraph image (for facebook and twitter)